 If you have not yet done a "Breathe" session, refer to the Wellness page which provides more information on heart rate variability and todays readiness.
+A breathe session is performed via the Mindfulness app on your Apple Watch.
 Once you performa breathe session you can instantly open Readiness on the Watch and the HRV value should show.
 If a HRV has not been recorded, a '--' symbol will show, but using your waking pulse AutoSleep will still show you your readiness measurement.

 At the bottom of the Watch Menu are some displayed settings, including: